Greek Painting: Hellenistic Period (323-27 BCE)

 The mosaicist who made this copy in the first century must have coarsened the effect of the original picture, since its fluent lines and gradations of colour had to be rendered by square tesserac, each of uniform tone; but even so, it is an extraordinary feat of virtuosity, and all the more valuable because among our remains of ancient painting there is nothing comparable to this battle piece.
 Without this Alexander mosaic, few students would have believed that there were pictures of this kind in Greek art from the late fourth century.

-Painting during the Hellenistic era seems at first to have exaggerated the pathos exhibited in the Alexander mosaic, and to have developed a more richly pictorial style, of which the main frieze of the Great Altar at Pergamum (c.170 BCE), is a counterpart in Greek sculpture.
+Painting during the Hellenistic era of classical antiquity seems at first to have exaggerated the pathos exhibited in the Alexander mosaic, and to have developed a more richly pictorial style, of which the main frieze of the Great Altar at Pergamum (c.170 BCE), is a counterpart in Greek sculpture.
 (See also: Greek Architecture: 900-27 BCE.)
 But in the second century, an academic reaction began, and with it intensive adaptation and copying.

 Of new kinds of painting, landscape was probably the most important, though again we have only one good example, the incomplete set of illustrations of the Odyssey (c.150 BCE), found in a house on the Esquiline hill in Rome.
 The Odyssey landscapes were painted in the first century, but may be copies of pictures a hundred years or so earlier.
 Here the figures are dominated by the setting, which is emphasized by strong light and shade, the brush-work is competently sketchy, and in the distance the colours fade with a skill that shows established practice.
 See also: Mythological painting (460-1960).